Nakajima-Foundation/ownplate/docs/PITCH.md

 - staffs touch customers' credit cards during the payment processes
 - customers touch pens during the payment processes

-One alternative is a food delivery service like UberEats, but it involves a third party (which increases the risk of contamination) and requires a very high transaction fee (15% to 30% + credit card fee), which is too expensive for already low-margin food businesses.
+One alternative is a food delivery service like UberEats and Grubhub, but it involves a third party (which increases the risk of contamination) and requires a very high transaction fee (15% to 30% + credit card fee), which is too expensive for already low-margin food businesses.

 ## What it does